 Our In-Stock tile is generally available for same-day purchase, pickup, or shipping from one of our Heath Tile Showrooms.
 There’s absolutely no difference between the quality of our In-Stock and Made-to-Order collections.
 By limiting the offerings and producing large quantities, rather than small batches, we are able to offer a very competitive price on these tile lines.
-Our In-Stock collections are Dual Glaze and Modern Basics.
+Our In-Stock collections are Modern Basics and select Dual Glaze glazes and sizes.

 Occasionally, because people love our tile, some of our In-Stock tile inventory may be temporarily sold out.
 We encourage you to call your preferred tile showroom, in Sausalito, San Francisco, and Los Angeles, to check the current availability of our In-Stock collections.

 Do you offer a porcelain tile line?

 Heath tile is considered a stoneware tile, which differs from porcelain in the coarseness of the clay and the lowered firing temperature.
-However, our clay bodies are very unique for stoneware, as they are vitreous (virtually non-porous) and very durable.
+However, our clay bodies are very unique for stoneware, as they are virtually non-porous and very durable.
 This means that they can, in many cases, take the place of porcelain.

 I really like a particular gloss glaze — can I order that in a matte finish?